【Oshi no Ko】 Minato Ward, Tokyo

 In addition to the half-day course above:

-• Akasaka Area exploration (1 hour)
+• Exploring Akasaka Area (1 hour)

-• Aoyama/Omotesando Area cafe break (1 hour)
+• Aoyama and Omotesando Area café break (1 hour)

-Sacred Site Pilgrimage Tips
+Sacred Site Pilgrimage Pointers

 “Oshi no Ko” Characters and Their Connection to Minato Ward